Our PhD programme has a single intake of up to13-14 students in October each year.

 We welcome applications from individuals holding or expecting a good degree in physics, electronic or electrical engineering or other relevant STEM subject (first or 2:1) with a genuine interest in compound semiconductors and enthusiasm for the group approach.
 Applicants with a lower second-class degree (2:2) in these subjects may be considered if they have a good result at Masters-level study (merit or distinction) and/or other relevant qualifications or industry experience which demonstrates their scientific or engineering research capability.
 We will also consider applicants with related physical sciences degrees on an individual basis.

 We are only permitted to take a maximum of 30% of our annual number as international students.
-The competition for these places is therefore extremely high and only the most highly qualified students are invited to interview.
+The competition for these places is therefore extremely high and only the most highly qualified students are invited to interview, in the second round of interviews, once we have a better idea of how many places we can offer international students and stay within the 30% cap.
 International students should state the UK equivalency of their qualifications by checking this degree equivalency table or checking their specific country here, or by using the Gov.uk website or UK ENIC, which is the UK National Information Centre for global qualifications and skills (note there is a charge for this).

 Applicants whose first language is not English are normally expected to meet the minimum requirements of Cardiff University, which is currently an IELTS (Academic) of 6.5 with a 5.5 in each sub-score or equivalent.